kangzy-fix/kangzy-fix/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working from home

-🧠 I'm currently learning...
+🧠 I'm currently learning Ruby

-👯‍♀️ I'm looking to collaborate on...
+👯‍♀️ I'm looking to collaborate on projects

-🤔 I'm looking for help with...
+🤔 I'm looking for help with my

-💬 Ask me about...
+💬 Ask me about coding

-📫 How to reach me...
+📫 How to reach me > Via Linkedln[Ian_Kangcha], Email[kangzyfix@gmail.com], Slack[Ian_Kangacha]

 😄 Pronouns...

-⚡️ Fun fact...
+⚡️ Fun fact > There are around 700 separate programming languages.
+           >Coding will soon be as important as reading.
+           >The first programmer was the daughter of a mad poet.
+           >The first computer virus was a Creeper.
+           >Computer was a job title, and the first programmers were women.

 ## 🛠 Skills